 - In the case of AFSCME covered positions, HR will also coordinate with the Board of Regents Office and the Iowa Department of Administrative Services/Human Resource Enterprise to gain any approvals necessary for reductions under the AFSCME contract.

 - When final approval is reached, University HR will notify the department and ask them to work with the following offices to assure proper notification and process:

 - SEIU: Employee Labor Relations

-- Depending upon the issues and scope involved, HR may assemble a working group coordinated by Kevin Ward to manage the reduction in force, from conception of the plan through implementation
+- Depending upon the issues and scope involved, HR may assemble a working group coordinated to manage the reduction in force, from conception of the plan through implementation

 - Train supervisors who will be delivering the layoff message